7 Social Security Spousal Benefit Rules Married Couples Need to Know

 You don’t automatically get more Social Security benefits just because you’re married.
-Many, if not most, people will get the biggest benefit by claiming on their own record.
+Fewer than 4% of Social Security recipients collect spousal benefits.
+The vast majority of people will get the biggest benefit by claiming on their own record.

 But if your work history is limited and you marry someone who earns significantly more money than you do, you may get more Social Security by claiming spousal benefits.
 Here’s how it works.

 1. You can get up to 50% of your spouse’s full benefit.

 The maximum spousal benefit is 50% of your spouse’s primary insurance amount.
 That’s the benefit they’ll qualify for once they’re full retirement age, which is 67 for anyone born in 1960 or later.

 If you take benefits before your own retirement age, you’ll get less than 50%.
 For example, if you start your benefits at 62 — the earliest age you can take Social Security — you’d receive just 32.5% of their primary amount.

 2. You don’t get to claim both benefits.